plandes/deepnlp/example/movie/README.md

 # Movie Review Sentiment Example

-Example application to demonstrate classification using the deep NLP framework.
+Example application to demonstrate a sentiment analysis task using the DeepZensols NLP framework.

 See the [movie review sentiment documentation](../../doc/md/movie-example.md).